Oral lichen planus: A Mysterious Mouth Condition

 2. Erosive Type:

-Erosive Lichen Planus takes the form of red, painful patches resulting from the immune system's destruction of mouth lining tissue.
+Erosive Lichen Planus shows up as red, painful patches caused by the immune system attacking and breaking down the outer lining of the mouth.
 The erosive lesions can look similar to canker sores, except that they are larger with irregular margins.

-They can also manifest as thickened areas with redness and ulceration, which may be covered by a whitish or yellowish layer, signifying tissue death.
+They can also manifest as thickened areas with redness and ulceration, which may be covered by a whitish or yellowish layer, indicating tissue death (necrosis).

-The discomfort associated with this subtype can be intense, described as a burning sensation, particularly when eating hot or spicy foods.
+During flare-ups, the sores can cause intense discomfort, often described as a burning feeling, especially when eating hot or spicy foods.

 3. Plaque Type:

 The plaque lesions present as raised or flattened white areas on the mucosa with irregular margins.
-They are predominantly observed on the tongue and inside the cheeks.
+They are mostly seen on the tongue and inside the cheeks.

 These white patches can look like Leukoplakia, another potentially malignant oral condition.